Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

         * (optional) `exclude` property defines optional exclude filters.
         * (optional) `blobxfer_extra_options` are any extra options to pass to `blobxfer`.
+* (optional) `default_working_dir` defines the default working directory when the container executes.
+Valid values for this property are `batch` and `container`.
+If `batch` is selected, the working directory for the container execution is set to the Azure Batch task working directory, or `$AZ_BATCH_TASK_WORKING_DIR`.
+If `container` is selected, the working directory for the container execution is not explicitly set.
+The default is `batch` if not specified.
+If you wish to specify a different working directory, you can pass the appropriate working directory parameter to the container runtime through either `additional_docker_run_options` or `additional_singularity_options`.
+A working directory option specified within that property takes precedence over this option.

 The required `tasks` property is an array of tasks to add to the job: